aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/how-to-merge-and-unmerge/_index.md

 ### 2.1 UI Operations
 Follow these steps directly in the GridJs spreadsheet UI.

 1. **Select a rectangular range** – click the first cell, drag to the last cell.
    ![selection of cell range to merge](select-range.gif)

-2. **Click "Merge" icon in toolbar** – when icon is clicked, it toggles to "Un‑merge" if the selection is already merged.
+2. **Click "Merge" icon in the toolbar** – when the icon is clicked, it toggles to **"Un‑merge"** if the selection is already merged.
    ![use merge icon to set merge](set-merge.gif)

-3. **Click "Merge" icon to un‑merge** – if the selected range is merged, clicking the icon again will restore the individual cells.
+3. **Click the "Merge" icon to un‑merge** – if the selected range is merged, clicking the icon again will restore the individual cells.
    ![use merge icon to unmerge](set-unmerge.gif)

 The spreadsheet automatically redraws the affected area, showing a single merged cell or the restored individual cells.